 Maxing out your 401K is by far the most automated way to boost your savings while limiting lifestyle creep.
-Think of 401K as“pre-budget, paying yourself first before you can spend.
-By maxing your 401Ks, you not only minimize the chance of lifestyle creep but you’ll also save on taxes.
-And if you start early enough, your retirement nest egg will have more time to compound and grow larger by the time you reach retirement age.
+Think of 401K as pre-budget, paying yourself first before you can spend.
+By maxing your 401Ks, you not only minimize the chance of lifestyle creep, but you’ll also save on taxes.
+And if you start early enough, your retirement nest egg will have more time to compound and grow by the time you reach retirement age.

 4. Take the average when comparing yourself to others

 When we compare ourselves to others, we tend to compare our worst traits against other people’s best traits.
-This obviously can lead to wrapped reality, the most relevant being envious of what nice things other people have which leads to reckless spending habits to compensate.
+This obviously can lead to a warped reality, the most relevant being envious of what nice things other people have which leads to reckless spending habits to compensate.

 Be sure to remember how far you’ve come and how many people wish they were in your shoes.
 Perhaps there was a time when you dreamed of making as much as you make right now, from far below where you’re at now.

 When you appreciate what you’ve accomplished and are grateful for your own life circumstances, you’ll be less likely to seek social status through vanity spending.
 Remember, when comparing, look up and down to get the average.

 5. Spend intentionally, not mindlessly